 However, as Puerto Maldonado is the best place to watch claylicks in South America where macaws and other parrots gather on the riverbank, there are some better months to visit for this activity.

 Generally speaking, claylicks experience less activity over the drier season and specifically from May to July.
-However, there is a lot of factors involved and so it’s best to contact the recommended tours directly using the links below to ask about your prospective travel dates.
+But there are a lot of factors involved, so it’s best to contact the recommended tours directly using the links below and mentioning your travel dates.

-All requests sent on TourTheTropics.com sends your questions directly to the lodge owners for the best information.
+All requests sent on TourTheTropics.com send your questions directly to the lodge owners for the best information.

 A Visual Guide for the Best Time to Visit Puerto Maldonado